Barrington Hall (Berkeley, California): History

 Barrington Hall's reputation was larger than life, even by California standards....
 If Berkeley, California, was the last bastion of sixties counterculture, Barrington Hall, the city's oldest and largest student housing co-operative, was surely the last rampart.
 While much of Berkeley became stuffy and conventional, the residents of Barrington Hall clung to their freewheeling ways.
 A bit too freewheeling, according to two of Barrington's neighbors.
 They claim that the co-op's denizens engaged in massive drug-law violations, turning the neighborhood into a drug-enterprise zone....
 Barrington Hall prided itself on fostering alternative lifestyles....
 Its bizarre and irreverent rituals included nude dinners with themes like Satan's Village Wine Dinner and the Cannibal Wine Dinner—the latter complete with body-part shaped food.
 These bacchanalian festivals often turned riotous...."

 In 1989, after three previous attempts to close the hall, all defeated within the USCA by campaigns organized by Barringtonians and former Barringtonians, it was closed by a USCA referendum intended to stem the growing liability associated with Barrington's wild atmosphere.
 The closure was fought by the residents during the referendum campaign, in court and in the building by student squatters.
 In 1990, the USCA president stated "Barrington has a larger-than-life reputation.
 All across the continent, people know it as a drug den and anarchist household."
 The East Bay Express called it "the great Breughel painting of Berkeley campus counterculture," which was doomed by "a cocktail of drugs and radical-left politics".
 The San Francisco Chronicle wrote, "Berkeley's last student bastion for radical behavior, is expected to close today—burying a civilization Margaret Mead might have chosen for her final expedition into cultural anthropology."
 The squat climaxed in a night-long riot — in March, 1990, which began as a poetry reading — involving Berkeley police, off-duty police officers (hired by the USCA), and the residents.
 Fires burned 20 feet high, and 17 people were arrested.
 Squatters were readmitted to the building the next day.
-A week later, one was killed in a fall from the roof manned by security guards.
+A week later, one was killed in a fall from the roof occupied by security guards.
 The final eviction of all residents took place in September 1990.

 Barrington Hall was renamed Evans Manor and currently serves as privately-operated student housing.
+The building was leased for 35 years until BSC regained control in April 2025.
+In late 2025, the BSC accepted a $6 million offer for the sale of the building.However, the negotiations fell through during escrow.